 - Water: Mixed with flour to thicken the sauce.

-- Milk: Added to the flour and water mixture for the sauce.
+- Skim Milk: Added to the flour and water mixture for the sauce.

-- White Cheese: To make the casserole cheesy and delicious!
-I like Swiss or white cheddar, but any will do!
+- Reduced Fat Shredded Mozzarella Cheese: To make the casserole cheesy and delicious!

 Step-By-Step Instructions

-Pour sausage mixture over potatoes and gently mix.
-Place sliced cheese over the top and bake for 30 minutes.
+Step 5: Pour sausage mixture over potatoes and gently mix.
+Top with the shredded cheese and bake for 30 minutes.

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!